KarlsruheMIS/red2pack/README.md

 The script builds the binaries in `build` directory and installs the solvers in `deploy`.

 ## Run and benchmark
-The following executable are installed and allow you to run and benchmark our algorithms:
+The following executables are installed and allow you to run and benchmark our algorithms:
 - `red2pack_branch_and_reduce` using the weighted B&R solver from KaMIS
 - `red2pack_heuristic` using OnlineMIS from KaMIS